 - Solid chopped foods - When you want to put solid food in the garbage disposal unit, make sure you have chopped it into small bits.
 This makes the grinding process much easier, quieter and quicker.

 - Ice - Once a week feed your garbage disposal unit with ice cubes.
 Make sure they are made from vinegar or lemon juice.
-Keep in mind that this won’t damage the unit, it will only clean the components inside and remove grease and etc. Important: We must add that this is a mandatory procedure.
+Keep in mind that this won’t damage the unit, it will only clean the components inside and remove grease and etc. Important: I must add that this is a mandatory procedure.

 - Fruit - All types of fruit can be fed to the garbage disposal unit.